-Six core courses establish a multidisciplinary foundation for the Master of Health Care Innovation.
-Subjects include:
+Offered by faculty from across Penn, six core courses establish a multidisciplinary foundation for the Master of Health Care Innovation.
+Topics and faculty schools include:

 Course details are subject to change.
 This page will be updated accordingly.

 The American Health Care System

 The American health care system is complex.
 It is a product of its history and a constellation of policy decisions made in doctors' offices, boardrooms, and congressional committee chambers over many decades.
 This course surveys that background, how it shapes the present, and where it offers opportunities for innovation in health care policy, financing, and delivery moving forward.